jruels/docker-fun/labs/05-networking/05_networking_lab1.md

 6. Open Container Network

 ### 1. Isolated Container Network
-Step by Step Guide
-1. Locate the IP address of the Master machine from lab folder.

-2. If on a Mac, or using Linux:
-In a command line, enter
-`ssh -i </Users/…/>docker.pem ubuntu@<IP>`
-The .pem file will be provided by the instructor for this lab.
-This command will connect the console to the Docker machine.

-*If using Windows: Open Putty and connect to the session you saved earlier.*

-3. Run the following command to create a container using the the none network, this container will automatically delete itself after it outputs the Ethernet configurations.
+1. Run the following command to create a container using the the none network, this container will automatically delete itself after it outputs the Ethernet configurations.
 `docker run --rm --net none alpine:latest ip addr`
 The output should look like the following:
     ```